7 Best PLM Software for Fashion Teams for 2026

 Fashion brands don’t all work the same.
 They shouldn’t have to adjust their workflows to fit rigid software.

-Onbrand is highly configurable, letting teams set up custom fields, approval flows, and naming conventions that reflect how their collections get built.
+Onbrand PLM is highly configurable, letting teams set up custom fields, approval flows, and naming conventions that reflect how their collections get built.
 This adaptability supports real business processes without the need for outside developers.

 Designed for Creative Teams

 Clunky interfaces slow people down.
-Onbrand is clean, visual, and built to match the expectations of designers, developers, and product leads.
+Onbrand PLM is clean, visual, and built to match the expectations of designers, developers, and product leads.

 It replaces spreadsheet-style grids with a user experience that’s easy to navigate, even for non-technical users.
 This isn’t a retrofitted ERP system, but software for fashion teams who need speed, clarity, and flexibility.